Colin Barber: Early life and military career

-Born in Birkenhead, Cheshire on 27 June 1897, the son of John Barber, Colin Barber was educated at Uppingham School.
+Colin Muir Barber was born in Birkenhead, Cheshire on 27 June 1897, the son of John Barber.
+He was educated at Uppingham School.

 During World War I, he served with the British Army's Liverpool Scottish in France and Belgium.
 On 29 March 1918, he was commissioned as a second lieutenant into the Queen's Own Cameron Highlanders, continuing to serve in France and Belgium with the 1st Battalion until the end of the war.

-Between the wars
+Interwar period

-Barber continued to serve in the army during the interwar period 1919-1939, serving in India.
-He was promoted to captain on 31 January 1925 and mentioned in dispatches on 13 March for service in Waziristan.
-He then attended the Staff College, Quetta from 1929 to 1930, where he graduated with distinction.
+Barber continued his military service during the interwar period (1919-1939), serving in India.
+He was promoted to captain on 31 January 1925, and mentioned in dispatches on 13 March for his service in Waziristan.
+He then attended the Command and Staff College Quetta from 1929 to 1930, where he graduated with distinction.
 On his return to Britain, he had several staff appointments, mainly within the British Army's Scottish Command.
 In 1936, after a brief posting to Palestine during the early stages of the Arab revolt, he was promoted to major on 11 March 1937 and appointed to the General Staff as a General Staff Officer Grade 2 (GSO2).

 Second World War

-In 1940, during the Second World War, he was with the 51st (Highland) Infantry Division of the British Expeditionary Force (BEF) in France, where he commanded the 4th Battalion, Cameron Highlanders, and was awarded the Distinguished Service Order (DSO) and mentioned in dispatches.
+In 1940, during the Second World War, he was with the 51st (Highland) Infantry Division of the British Expeditionary Force (BEF) in France, where he commanded the 4th Battalion, the Cameron Highlanders, and was awarded the Distinguished Service Order (DSO) and mentioned in dispatches again.